 Cutting across all Working Groups, Committers Groups are responsible for what goes into the project repositories, and in Galaxy everything goes into repositories, including training materials and web sites.
 Each repo has its own committers group, and each group is responsible for setting its own policies and membership.
 Committers have been around since the start of the project in 2005, and have been community-driven since 2015.

 All of these groups, and all aspects of the Galaxy Community, are bound by the Galaxy Code of Conduct.
-Look for an update to that, and much more prominent placement across the Galaxy Ecosystem, before GCC2021 starts in June.
+Look for an update to that, and much more prominent placement across the Galaxy Ecosystem, sometime in 2021.

 Proposed governance workflow: